Tommy Burns (diver): England

-The many dives undertaken by Burns included jumping off the Clifton Suspension Bridge and the Forth Bridge.
-Doubts were cast by railway officials as to whether Burns did actually jump off the Forth Bridge, while on 2 January 1897, the Edinburgh Evening News reported the names of several individuals who signed to say that they witnessed the dive.
+The many dives undertaken by Burns included jumping off the Clifton Suspension Bridge and reportedly the Forth Bridge.
+Doubts were cast by railway officials as to whether Burns did actually jump off the Forth Bridge, with witness statements from two duty watchmen declaring that they did not see him, while authorities noted that workmen who had previously fallen from the same position had sustained serious injury.
+On 2 January 1897, the Edinburgh Evening News reported the names of several individuals who signed to say that they witnessed the dive.
 On separate occasions, as well as diving he was also known to jump from moving trains, once into Liverpool docks and another time from a train as it crossed the Thames.
 He used this tactic on some occasions in order to get onto a bridge to undertake a dive.
 Very few of his jumps had approval from the authorities and he would often be arrested, either before or after his diving attempt.
 Burns went to great lengths to avoid arrest, at one time dressing himself as a woman when at Trafford Bridge in Manchester.

 Scotland

 In November 1890, he jumped off a bridge in Glasgow in front of a crowd of 22,000.
 Upon landing, he was chased by police but escaped.
 Burns would frequently get into altercations with the police and in 1892, was taken into custody after diving off bridges in Ayr, Scotland.
 He was released after the 10 shilling bail was reported to have been paid by a stranger.
-Tommy's diving in Ayr was reported by the Dundee Courier to have "created a sensation".

 On a visit to Dundee, Scotland in 1895, Burns was appearing at the Grand Carnival in West Craigie Park when he attempted to dive off the Tay Bridge.
 Despite thinking just a few of his friends were the only ones to know of his intentions, he arrived at the bridge to find it policed with railway officials and ultimately aborted his planned dive, telling a reporter that he would "do it some other day".
 His second attempt was on 29 January 1897, when on a train with friends from Tay Bridge railway station, dived into the icy waters just as the train was about to begin crossing the bridge.
 The boat that was meant to collect him was too distant, although several workmen on the bridge threw railway sleepers down for him as a float, until he could be retrieved by a steamboat.
 Despite being handed over to police, he was released after two hours, while his dive had caused excitement in Dundee, with many having admiration for his diving activities.